Agencies That Regulate Asbestos

 Environmental Protection Agency (EPA)

 The EPA is responsible for protecting and improving our environment.
-The agency regulates and restricts the use of mineral by overseeing its use in workplaces and schools and other places where asbestos can be found.
+The agency regulates and restricts the use of asbestos (MoCRA) in workplaces, schools, and other places where asbestos can be found.
 The EPA also enforces numerous asbestos-related laws.

 Occupational Safety and Health Administration (OSHA)